Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 A smartphone manufacturing company has the production function $$Q = L^{0.5} * K^{0.5}$$.
 The sellin

-Profit Maximizing Behavior in Perfectly Competitive Factor Markets
+Profit Maximization in Perfectly Competitive Factor Markets

 Profit-Maximizing Labor in a Competitive Market